-Originally from Boston, Dr Maggie Hardy is a Postdoctoral Research Fellow at The University of Queensland Institute for Molecular Bioscience in Australia.
+Originally from Boston, Dr Maggie Hardy is a Research Fellow at The University of Queensland Institute for Molecular Bioscience in Australia.
 She is internationally recognized for her work in biosecurity and insecticide toxicology.
 Dr Hardy earned her MSc in Entomology from the University of Hawaii in 2007, where her work focused on the toxicity of boron compounds in subterranean termites.
 Dr Hardy earned her PhD in Chemistry and Structural Biology from The University of Queensland in 2011, where her research program centered on discovering novel, environmentally friendly, orally active insecticides from the venom of native Australian spiders.
 Her current research program is focused on the discovery and characterization of novel insecticides from venoms and other bioderived sources.
 In addition to her research, Dr Hardy is a wife and mother.

 Dr Hardy has actively published at the intersection of insecticides and biological control; invasive species and the conservation of biodiversity; and, sustainability and insecticide discovery.
 Dr Hardy has received funding from the Australian Government, the Australian Research Council, and UniQuest Pty Ltd, and has co-authored patents protecting her work.
 Dr Hardy has served on the Governing Board of the International Branch of the Entomological Society of America, the world's largest professional organisation serving entomologists, and on the Executive Board of the Australian Early- and Mid-Career Researchers Network, an initiative of the Australian Academy of Science.